amanbh123/Python-for-Data-Science/Challenges/1) Chuk Norris Jokes/README.md

 - In this assignment, we will learn how to work with Web API's in Python.
-For this specific challenge you will be extracting jokes from the Chuk Norris Database API.
-You will be given specific joke 'ID' and you have to get the joke for the corresponding joke ID.
+For this specific challenge you will be extracting jokes from the Chuk Norris Database API (http://www.icndb.com/).
+We will be given specific joke 'ID' and we have to get the joke for the corresponding joke ID.
-Example For a Joke with ID '1' you will make a GET request at following url -
+Example For a Joke with ID '1' we will make a GET request at following url -

 Example Url